ramjanarthan/impossible-languages/README.md

 ### Dependency parse statistics:

-To analyse the dependency parse statistics of a corpus, either replace the contents of ```analysis/sample_sentences.txt``` with the sentences you want to analyse, or run the foolowing command to sample sentences from the impossible BLiMP datasets listed in `data_generation/generation_projects/impossible_blimp/master_dataset_list.txt`:
+To analyse the dependency parse statistics of a corpus, either replace the contents of ```analysis/dependency/sample_sentences.txt``` with the sentences you want to analyse, or run the foolowing command to sample sentences from the impossible BLiMP datasets listed in `data_generation/generation_projects/impossible_blimp/master_dataset_list.txt`:

 ```
-python -m analysis.sample_sentences
+python -m analysis.dependency.sample_sentences
 ```

 To generate dependency parse statistics, run the following command:

 ```
- python -m analysis.dependency_parse_stats
+ python -m analysis.dependency.dependency_parse_stats
 ```

 This script will first sample sentences from the corpus, then generate dependency parse statistics for each sentence, and finally save the results to a csv file in ```analysis/output/dep_stats.csv```.
 It will then aggregate statistics based on this, print them out to the console, and generate a summary image of the statistics in ```analysis/output/dependency_metrics_summary.png```